Skip to main navigation Skip to search Skip to main content

 Administrative Roles

-2016-2017 Writing group for the application to the Athena Swan Award, Biomedical Sciences, University of Edinburgh.
+2016-17 Member of the writing group for the application to the Athena Swan Award, Biomedical Sciences, University of Edinburgh.

 Current Research Interests